 Communicate ideas and information effectively through oral and written presentations (e.g., Power Points), spreadsheets, and other written documents.

-Engage in regular communication with GMAC member, including recognizing, distilling, and sharing common issues and concerns with the GMAC.
+Engage in regular communication with GMAC members, including recognizing, distilling, and sharing common issues and concerns with the GMAC.

 Create and maintain a feedback loop that includes GMAC members and EDCs on all of the above activities.